Eleanor Holmes Norton: Personal life

 Norton was married to Edward Norton.
 They separated on November 17, 1990, and he died in 2014.
-She has two children: John, and Katherine who has Down syndrome.
+She has two children: John and Katherine; Katherine has Down syndrome.
 Norton is an Episcopalian.

 In October 2025, Norton was reportedly scammed out of approximately $4,400 by a group claiming to be HVAC cleaners.
 According to a DC Police report that classified the incident as potential felony fraud, Norton appeared to be in the early stages of dementia and the incident was reported by her campaign treasurer, who the report characterized as a caretaker with power of attorney.
-In a statement to NBC4 Washington, Norton's office said that the person who made the report was not qualified to make a medical diagnosis, described her treasurer as a house manager who lived elsewhere as opposed to a caretaker, and did not address whether a power of attorney situation existed.
+In a statement to NBC4 Washington, Norton's office said that the person who made the report was not qualified to make a medical diagnosis, described her treasurer as a house manager who lived elsewhere as opposed to a caretaker, and did not address whether a power of attorney existed.

 In popular culture

 Eleanor Holmes Norton is portrayed by Joy Bryant in Amazon Video's original series Good Girls Revolt and by Donna Biscoe in the HBO original movie Confirmation.

 She is featured in the feminist history film She's Beautiful When She's Angry.

 She is portrayed by Ayana Workman in the film Rustin.